 Before you leave the house make sure you:

-With all of these events, you want to make sure you call your insurance agent and have your home inventory and a list of all of the damaged/stolen items on hand.
+With all of these events, you want to make sure that when you call your insurance agent, you have your your home inventory and a list of all of the damaged or stolen items on hand.
 That will lessen the burden of filing an insurance claim.

 If you are having trouble dealing with whatever tragedy has occurred in your home: